mmbman/Katagiri/1987-03-20-Platform-Sutra-Talk-2.md

 **Someone:** No.

-**Katagiri Roshi:** It means, you *do* always.
+**Katagiri Roshi:** It means, you *do*, always.
 Usually people believe sitting is just [to] sit still with empty mind.
 And then you believe this is [a] real understanding of emptiness.
 No, it’s [a delusion].
 Because you attach to emptiness.

 So real emptiness is nothing but total, full function.
 That’s it.
 When total full function appears under certain circumstances, [we] put the name on it called *zazen*, or *gassho*.
 Is that clear?
 But we don’t do [this].
 First, we attach to the form, and then we mold our life into the form, and then we say, “I did zazen.”
-You know?
 But actually, [that’s] reversed.
 First, your life must be fully functioning.
 And then that *fully functioning* appears from moment to moment, under certain circumstances, so-called *zazen* [or] *gassho*, and *then* we call it zazen.
 Do you see the little difference?
 [It’s] quite different.

 That’s why here it says, “If you sit still with an empty mind you will become attached to undifferentiated emptiness.”
 So constantly you must be in emptiness – that is full function, constant full function.